dzchoi/Brzozowski/README.md

 # Brzozowski
 ### Brzozowski's algorithm in Haskell

-The Brzozowski’s algorithm is the most beautiful and concise algorithm for compiling and matching regular expressions.
-The state that changes as reading and matching each input symbol against a regular expression is defined to be the regular expression itself in the Brzozowski’s algorithm.
-That is, while matching a symbol, the regular expression gets changed to another regular expression that is supposed to match the rest of input symbols expected to be matched.
+The Brzozowski’s algorithm is one of the most beautiful and most concise algorithm for compiling and matching regular expressions.
+In the Brzozowski’s algorithm, the state that changes as reading and matching each input symbol against a regular expression is defined to be the regular expression itself.
+That is, while matching a symbol, the regular expression gets changed into another regular expression that is supposed to match the rest of input symbols expected to be matched.

 ### The algorithm is simple and beautiful.
 The derivative of a regular expression *L* at a symbol *c* is defined as: